lokalise/frontegg-oauth-client/README.md

 # frontegg-oauth-client

 Minimalistic Frontegg OAuth implementation for browser applications.
-It offers APIs for retrieving tokens and basic user data.
+It offers APIs for retrieving and refreshing tokens and basic user data.

 This package is an alternative to the official [Frontegg React SDK](https://github.com/frontegg/frontegg-react).